spotlightpa/poor-richard/content/_index.md

 +++
-title = "Investigative journalism for Pennsylvania" description = "Together, we can hold the powerful to account."
+title = "Investigative journalism for Pennsylvania" description = "Together, we can hold the powerful to account." title-tag = "Spotlight PA: Find Pennsylvania news and investigations about Pennsylvania state and local governments, businesses and special interests.
+Urgent and compelling investigative journalism.
+Together, we can hold the powerful to account."
 +++
 {{<content-header>}}Our promise to Pennsylvania{{</content-header>}}